Gongyang of Goryeo

-Gongyang of Goryeo (9 March 1345 – 17 May 1394) was the 34th and final ruler of the Goryeo Dynasty of Korea.
+Gongyang (9 March 1345 – 17 May 1394), personal name Wang Yo, was the 34th and final ruler of the Goryeo Dynasty of Korea.
 He was the descendant of Duke Yangyang, brother of King Huijong.
-He was deposed by Yi Seong-gye, who then established the new Joseon Dynasty.
+He was deposed by Yi Sŏnggye, who then established the new Joseon.

 Biography

 Background and early life

-He was born as the second and youngest son of Wang Gyun, 6th-generation descendant of King Sinjong from his youngest son, Duke Yangyang.
+He was born as the second and youngest son of Wang Kyun, 6th-generation descendant of King Sinjong from his youngest son, Duke Yangyang.
 His mother was Princess Boknyeong, a great-granddaughter of King Chungnyeol.
 He had an older brother, Wang U, Prince Jeongyang.
 Due to this, the future King had the Goryeo royal family's bloods from both of paternal and maternal line.